stephancill/stupid-wallet/CONTRIBUTING.md

   **Development workflow:**

   - The dev server runs on port 5173 and provides a playground at `index.html` for testing modal components independently
-  - Use `web-ui/src/playground.tsx` to interactively test Connect, Sign Message, Sign Typed Data, and Send Transaction modals
-  - The playground mounts modals in Shadow DOM just like the production extension
   - Build output is automatically placed in `safari/Resources/dist/content.iife.js`
   - Xcode build process includes a Run Script phase that runs `bun run build` automatically
   - Files under `safari/Resources/**` are bundled into the Safari extension